-18. In marine monitoring activities the data flows for the integral quality assurance relies on different quality assured processes undertaken basically at the primary level (i.e. by National Laboratories), which should consider a number of different technical steps, such as data cleansing, standardization, integration, control, update and verification, to mention a few within each process,

-19. Each process should be quality assured (i.e. technically check performed); namely, sample collection, sample processing, sample determinations and data reporting.
-Thus, these are required to be performed and fully registered for each marine monitoring project by technical managers and/or involved staff.

-20. However, it should be noted that the first level is the responsible stakeholder originating the data flows up to the last level of reporting by the Contracting Parties to the Barcelona Convention Secretariat (i.e. second and third levels).
-Therefore, the quality assurance within this first level requires high technical expertise referred to EO5 and EO9 within IMAP to deliver the expected QA (ca. data quality).

-21. If marine monitoring activities at the first level are not performed solely by a single organization (i.e. sample collection, processing, analysis and reporting), the data flows might be separated, and additional integration will be necessary, such as the 'data quality' registry integration.
+- 18. In marine monitoring activities the data flows for the integral quality assurance relies on different quality assured processes undertaken basically at the primary level (i.e. by National Laboratories), which should consider a number of different technical steps, such as data cleansing, standardization, laboratory data quality and control (QA/QC), to mention a few, within each monitoring process (see Table 2), in addition to the secondary and tertiary levels which should also be fulfilled to deliver an integral data quality management system in IMAP marine monitoring activities. - 19.
+Each process should be quality assured (i.e. technically check performed); namely, sample collection, sample processing, sample determinations and data reporting.
+Thus, these are required to be performed and fully registered for each marine monitoring project by technical managers and/or involved staff. - 20.
+However, it should be noted that the first level is the responsible stakeholder originating the data flows up to the last level of reporting by the Contracting Parties to the Barcelona Convention Secretariat (i.e. second and third levels).
+Therefore, the quality assurance within this first level requires high technical expertise referred to EO5 and EO9 within IMAP to deliver the expected QA (ca. data quality). - 21.
+If marine monitoring activities at the first level are not performed solely by a single organization (i.e. sample collection, processing, analysis and reporting), the data flows might be separated, and additional integration will be necessary, such as the 'data quality' registry integration.
 Table 2 describes some general activities related to QA requirements for each of the monitoring processes.

+Table 2.
+Total Quality Assurance (Monitoring QA) (Monitoring QA) at the primary organizational level (i.e. national laboratories) for each monitoring process under IMAP EO5 and EO9.

-QA flows versus monitoring processes QA Requirements Internal QA External QA Reporting/Registry QA 1.Sample collection Protocols/Data Registry 1 YES NO NO 2.Sample processing Protocols/Data Registry 2 YES YES (i.e. IAEA/MED POL proficiency test) YES (i.e. Laboratory Accreditation) 3.Analytical determinations Protocols/Data Registry 3 YES YES (i.e. IAEA/MED POL proficiency test) YES (i.e. Laboratory Accreditation) 4.Reporting Templates for Data Registry 1 + 2 + 3 (e.g. MED POL data format reporting) (not applicable) (not applicable) YES
+QA flows versus monitoring processes QA Requirements Internal QA External QA Reporting/Registry QA 1.Sample collection Protocols/Data Registry 1 YES NO NO 2.Sample processing Protocols/Data Registry 2 YES YES (i.e. IAEA/MEDPOL proficiency test) YES (i.e. Laboratory Accreditation) 3.Analytical determinations Protocols/Data Registry 3 YES YES (i.e. IAEA/MEDPOL proficiency test) YES (i.e. Laboratory Accreditation) 4.Reporting Templates for Data Registry 1 + 2 + 3 (e.g. MED POL data format reporting) (not applicable) (not applicable) YES reporting process can take from months to years to be completed, and therefore, the information registration under reporting QA should be imperative.